Free personalized radio that

 Following their separation from Island, Hanson set up their own 3CG label and released Underneath in April 2004.
 Songwriting collaborations with Matthew Sweet and Gregg Alexander built on the mature sound of This Time Around.
 With teen pop behind them, the band shifted their audience to something more grassroots and indie pop by completely financing the marketing of Underneath in the U.S. and supporting the release of the album with straight-ahead, no-frills shows at various colleges.
 Upon release, the album entered the Billboard Independent Chart at number one and was soon picked up by Cooking Vinyl in the U.K., JVC in Japan, Univision in Mexico, and Sony in Southeast Asia.
 The success of the album put the group on a whirlwind tour: 25 cities across 13 countries in just over four weeks, including a sold-out show at London's famed Shepherd's Bush Empire.
 While the band was traveling the globe playing to larger and larger crowds, the DVD Underneath Acoustic Live was released, featuring a Chicago show from their more up-close-and-personal 2003 acoustic tour.
 Their 2004 tour was captured on The Best of Hanson Live and Electric, released in both CD and DVD formats in 2005.

 Throughout the course of their 2005 tour, Hanson stopped at various colleges throughout the States to showcase and discuss Strong Enough to Break, a documentary about their time with Island Def Jam.
 The film's critical take on the label -- and the music industry in general -- took its toll when Island released a Hanson comp, MMMBop: The Collection, in late 2005; the album flopped, and Hanson's fans criticized Island for releasing the disc.
 The band rounded out the year by touring Europe and South America, and in the summer of 2006 Hanson traveled to South Africa to record a track, "Great Divide," with a school choir in Soweto.
-The single was released on iTunes later that year, and the proceeds were donated to AIDS research.
+The single was released later that year, and the proceeds were donated to AIDS research.